 In case of dividends distributed by an Argentine company corresponding to year 2017 or earlier, distributing entities are required to make a flat and final income tax withholding of 35% from dividend payments or profit distributions to resident individuals or non-resident payees, to the extent that the amount of such dividends or profit distributions exceeds the taxable income of the distributing company, determined by applying the general tax rules (i.e. without considering any exemptions, abatements, and other adjustments arising from special promotional laws) included in their retained earnings at the end of the fiscal year immediately preceding the date of payment or distribution.

-Dividends distributed in connection with years 2018 and 2019 are subject to a 7% withholding tax (WHT), whereas dividends in relation to years 2020 and after will be subject to a 13% WHT.
+Dividends distributed in connection with years 2018 and following are subject to a 7% withholding tax (WHT).

 Interest income from Argentine or foreign sources are subject to PIT.
 However, the interest on savings bank accounts in Argentine banks is exempt from income tax.